LIFEHUBBER

 Why it matters

-Based on the official materials, the notable angle is not only the parameter count.
-The page also points to tool-use guidance, structured-output use cases, long-context support, and several deployment formats for local or serving environments.
+The notable angle is not only the parameter count.
+The official materials also point to tool-use guidance, structured-output use cases, long-context support, and several deployment formats for local or serving environments.

 Before using